Milk (2008 American film): Samoa ban

 In late March 2009, Samoa's Censorship Board banned the film from distribution, without giving a reason.
 Samoan human rights activist Ken Moala disputed the ban, commenting that "It's really harmless, I don't know how it would affect Samoan lifestyle.
 It is totally different and not applicable to here, it is pretty tame really."
 The Pacific Freedom Forum issued a press release stating that "Samoa is the only nation worldwide where censors have specifically banned the multi-Academy Award winning film", limiting Samoans to smuggled or pirated versions.
 American Samoan Monica Miller, the Forum's co-chair, stated, "Observers are left to wonder at the censorship standards being applied in a country where fa'afafine have a well established and respected role."
-Fa'afafine are biologically men raised to assume female gender roles, making them a third gender well accepted in Samoan society.
+Fa'afafine are assigned male at birth but assume female gender roles, making them a third gender well accepted in Samoan society.
 The Fa'afafine Association also criticised the ban, describing it as a "reject[ion of] the idea of homosexuality".

 On April 30, Principal Censor Leiataua Niuapu released the reason for the ban, saying the film had been deemed "inappropriate and contradictory to Christian beliefs and Samoan culture": "In the movie itself it is trying to promote the human rights of gays.
 Some of the scenes are very inappropriate in regard to some of the sex in the film itself, it's very contrary to the way of life here in Samoa."
 Samoan society is, in the words of the BBC, "deeply conservative and devoutly Christian".